smnbajwa/smnbajwa.github.io/README.md

 # smnbajwa.github.io
-Portfolio
-I will showcase the projects I work on on this website.
+I will showcase the projects I work on here.